renatodelpupo/trustly-webview-example-copy/react-web-app/README.md

 Visit https://renatodelpupo.github.io/trustly-webview-example-copy/ to see the project live.

-Important: You'll need to pass environment variables using query parameters.
+Important: You'll need to pass your sandbox environment variables using query parameters.
 Check the `.env.sample` file to learn about the required properties.
 Example:

 `https://renatodelpupo.github.io/trustly-webview-example-copy/?accessId=YOUR_ACCESS_ID&merchantId=YOUR_MERCHANT_ID`